Lyunee/MasteryMakeMaps/README.md

 Introduction
 ============

-This is my submission to the [RIOT API challenge 2016](https://developer.riotgames.com/discussion/announcements/show/eoq3tZd1).
+This is my submission to the [RIOT API challenge of April 2016](https://developer.riotgames.com/discussion/announcements/show/eoq3tZd1).

 This entry uses the champion mastery points to create a graph (or map) of the champions : the closeness of the champions reflects their similarity.